mhafiz71/timeli/POSTGRESQL_DEPLOYMENT.md

-# PostgreSQL Deployment Guide for Chronopars Timetable System
+# PostgreSQL Deployment Guide for Timeli Timetable System

 ## Overview
 This guide explains how to deploy the Django timetable system to Render with PostgreSQL database for persistent data storage, solving the data synchronization issue between development and production.